 The goal of the Cell Culture and Cell Phenotyping Module is to streamline cell culture and phenotyping analyses for vision researchers.
 To this end, this Module supports the maintenance and authentication of cell lines that are required for rigorous study of a wide range of NEI-focused research activities, including all NEI-funded research projects and new collaborative and pilot projects.
 The Director and staff of this Module provide training, technical support, and maintenance of key equipment to facilitate scientifically rigorous, cutting edge, vision research.

-The Cell Culture arm of this module will re-design a previous cell culture maintenance Facility and transform it into a high-quality resource that streamlines the workflow for a broad range of vision researchers.
-It will also function to provide technical expertise to investigators to assist in the establishment of primary cultures and development of new immortalized cell lines.
-This first arm will provide the following essential services:
+The Cell Culture arm of this module re-designs a previous cell culture maintenance Facility and transforms it into a high-quality resource that streamlines the workflow for a broad range of vision researchers.
+It also functions to provide technical expertise to investigators to assist in the establishment of primary cultures and development of new immortalized cell lines.
+This first arm provides the following essential services:

 1) Routine maintenance of immortalized cell lines

 2) Maintenance of cryopreserved stocks of cell lines

 3) Establishment of primary corneal and retinal cell lines

 4) Routine screening for mycoplasma and endotoxin contamination

 5) Short tandem repeat DNA profiling for cell line authentication